 The MouseJack and KeyJack eavesdropping/injection attack for numerous devices will no doubt persist for a long time.
-These vulnerability allows your unencrypted wireless mouse connection to be used as a keyboard by attackers to inject unwanted keystrokes, possibly taking over your PC.
+These vulnerabilities allow your unencrypted wireless mouse connection to be used as a keyboard by attackers to inject unwanted keystrokes, possibly taking over your PC.
 Force pairing allows unauthorized input to your PC.

 |Firmware series||MouseJack/KeyJack patched|